 Chopped Red Onions

-Sweet peppers to add to the Italian Salsa mix.
+Sweet peppers for Italian Salsa mix.

 Colors of Summer